AbdulSyed05/1st-project1/README.md

 * jQUery ; used for the mobile version of the navbar, and for the newsletter sign-up modal

-* Google Fonts; used to import 'Fire Sans' for the title font and 'Roboto' for the body font
+* Google Fonts; used and and 'Arial' for the body font

 * Git; used for version control by utilizing the Gitpod terminal to commit to Git, and push to github